Skip to main content

 2. Liberty House Union Square (1972-1984)

 Opened on March 23, 1972 as the City of Paris by Liberty House.
 The City of Paris department store, a 122-year old San Francisco institution, was acquired by Amfac on March 23, 1972.
 The City of Paris name would be phased out by 1974 when liberty House replaced the store with a new building that opened on September 28, 1974.
+It had two restaurants, the Plum and the Anxious Grape, with the Normandy Lane Bakery.
 The adjoining building, and home to a famous dome and Christmas tree, became home to Neiman Marcus.
 The store closed in 1984 and was sold to Macy's.

 1974 black-and-white rendering of the Liberty House department store in San Francisco’s Union Square, replacing the former City of Paris store.